 All out glamour.

 Men are usually more intensely coloured than women of the same Season.
 This natural colouring is a great example of that.
 The concentration of pigment in the hair colour alone is a testament to the high colour saturation of the entire person.
-It is less obvious in the Bright Winter woman, but Jocelyn (Jocelyn Is A Bright Winter) could still dominate every colour she wore, almost including black.

 You met Myles before in Clear and Muted Orange In Eyes, in the first photograph illustrating beer bottle transparency in the browns and oranges coloring the iris.
 Here is his eye, once more.
 Notice the very sharp transitions between hair/skin/eye colour, and how generously pigmented the colors are.

 Myles had one of the most sophisticated internal colour guidance systems that I have seen in anyone.
 He could see the effects with ease, in others and in himself.
 He could describe what was happening under colour influence using unconventional analogies that scratched well beyond the surface.
 He could direct his own analysis after having watched that of his wife.

 The PCA proceeded quite quickly because the optical effects were so undeniable.
 There was no other Season to which he could possibly have belonged.

 Among the Bright Winter test drapes is a gleaming dark sapphire fabric.
 Not only is it electric blue, it is shiny.
 Nobody, but nobody, can balance that color unless they are Bright Winter.
 Myles wore it with ease, and appeared confident, attractive, and relaxed.

 How does a man wear this palette?
 First, for every person creating an effective appearance, what do they hope to communicate?